PHPOffice/PhpSpreadsheet/docs/topics/reading-files.md

 by available disk space.
 This means that we wouldn’t ordinarily be able to read all the rows from a very large CSV file that exceeded those limits, and save it as an Xls or Xlsx file.
-However, by using Read Filters to read the CSV file in “chunks” (using the chunkReadFilter Class that we defined in [the above section](#reading-only-specific-columns-and-rows-from-a-file-read-filters), and the setSheetIndex() method of the \$reader, we can split the CSV file across several individual worksheets.
+However, by using Read Filters to read the CSV file in "chunks" (using the chunkReadFilter Class that we defined in [the above section](#reading-only-specific-columns-and-rows-from-a-file-read-filters), and the `setSheetIndex()` method of the `$reader`, we can split the CSV file across several individual worksheets.

 ``` php